VShah2312/SQL_Portfolio/Serious_SQL/Lessons/Count_Distinct_GROUPBY.md

 2. nce we have split the dataset into the groups specified for the GROUP BY we then apply the aggregate function within each of these grouped datasets to condense our output to a single row from each group.
 3. Mathematical aggregate functions to GROUP BY example such as SUM, MEAN, STDDEV, MAX and MIN
 4. Once the calculations are complete for each separate group, the condensed 1 row from each group is then combined together to form the final output for the original SQL statement with the GROUP BY clause.
+5. When we use GROUP BY on 2+ columns, the subsequent COUNT function will aggregate the records based off the unique combination of values in these columns instead of just a single 1.

  (Only 1 row is returned for each group.
 In any query while selecting, non aggregate columns needs to go in a GROUP BY clause)